villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

 High order functions and lambda functions are best friends, as the loop-abstracting nature of high-order functions is commonly complemented with throw-away lambda functions expressing the action of the loop.
 Using lambda functions with common high-order functions is good practice, as a lambda is often more explicit about it's actions than a named function as a parameter.

-Usage of the functions found in the `Enum` and `Stream` module is highly encouraged.
+Usage and knowledge of the functions found in the `Enum` and `Stream` module is highly encouraged.
 Usage of these functions is in favor of your own implementations is good programming practice and their semantics explicit to other programmers.
-The implemenations of library functions are also optimized by a varying degree, so their execution time is also faster than their manually implemented counterparts.
+The implemenations of library functions are also optimized by a varying degree, so their execution is likely more efficient than their manually implemented counterparts.

 ### Summary of common sample sizer functions